Restoring the Back Burn

 In conjunction with other initiatives in the Leven Programme, this project has been commissioned by Fife Council and the Scottish Environment Protection Agency (SEPA) and is being managed by Fife Coast and Countryside Trust (FCCT), supported initially with funding from the Water Environment Fund (WEF).

 cbec eco-engineering have been appointed as technical designers for this project and have been working with Fife Council, SEPA and Fife Coast and Countryside Trust (FCCT) to finalise the restoration design options that were shared via public consultation in November 2023.
+McGowan Environmental Engineering has been appointed as the contractors to deliver the construction phase of the project.

 What is happening at the moment?

-Coul Den:
+Works Completed at Coul Den:

 • Restoring the original watercourse while preserving the historic blue sluice gate.